 Step 3: Choose the Editing Software

-There are many different styles of editing software out there – PICOLAY, CombineZP, Zerene Stacker, Affinity Photos – but the best and most trusted one is Adobe Photoshop CC.
-Its ready availability and the easy user interface are why most photographers (beginners and pros) prefer using this software.
+There are many different styles of editing software out there – PICOLAY, CombineZP, Affinity Photos.
+You can do a lot with Adobe Photoshop CC, because its ready availability and the easy user interface are why many photographers prefer using this software.

 Step 4: Begin Editing